kristofa/kristofa.github.io/_posts/2025-01-12-how-to-avoid-overloading-teams-with-work-team-level.md

 In the next and final post in this series I'll share what can be done at organisational level to avoid overloading teams with work which will have the most impact.

+_If you want to give feedback or ask questions about this post, you can either do so on [Mastodon](https://computerclub.social/@KristofAdriaenssens/113836850101298451) or [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7285558153293824001/)._

 ------

 [^1]: Unfortunately I can't find the original post of John Cutler back where I found the image.
 I have [a link to a tweet](https://twitter.com/johncutlefish/status/1622093852969680896), but it's not available anymore.
 You can find more by John Cutler [here](https://substack.com/@cutlefish).